 4. Chop the softened hawthorn berries or pulse in a food processor or blender

 5. Place hawthorn berries in a saucepan with the sugar and water.
-Bring to a boil and simmer for 10 minutes.
+Bring to a boil, then reduce heat and simmer for 10 minutes.

-6. Add cranberries, bring to a boil again, and simmer until the cranberry skins burst, about 8-10 minutes.
+6. Add cranberries, bring to a boil again.
+Reduce heat and simmer until the cranberry skins burst, about 8-10 minutes.
 Add any additional sugar or honey to taste during this process until it reaches the desired sweetness (additional sweetener may not be needed).